neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 You have two arrays containing entries now: a list of all entries and a list of the favorite entries.
 The code has to make a decision which of them should be displayed.
 The component that renders the entry list accepts a prop for the list of entries that should be display.
 Here it's the `entries` prop of the `EntriesSection` component.

 - Pass the value to this prop conditionally.
-Depending on the value of the state `filter` you pass the array `entries` or the array `favoriteEntries` (hint: you can use the ternary operator)
+Depending on the value of the state `filter` you pass the array `entries` or the array `favoriteEntries` (hint: you can use the ternary operator).

 Now you will see different entries in the UI when clicking the filter buttons 🚀